Dig deeper into the bonkbly instruction set.

 add $VALUE $OTHER_VALUE $24value

-all point to the same register.
+$vAlEu, $VALUE, $VaLuE and $value all point to the same register.

 Bonkbly does not require an instruction to follow a label definition, it also does not require an indent to take place: